 The test is designed to assess the language ability of candidates who want to work or study in countries where English is the primary language of communication.

-Why you’re doing the IELTS test will effect which kind of test you choose:
+Why you’re doing the IELTS test will affect which kind of test you choose:

 Please note, if you are applying to an organisation you must check with them to make sure you choose the correct IELTS test.